Doctor Who series 2: Promotion

 The press launch for the series began on 27 March at the Wales Millennium Centre.
 A special trailer for the series was produced by Red Bee Media.
 The trailer included both clips from the series and special footage shot for it.
 Various episodes received screening prior to their official release, including a Glasgow-based screening for "Tooth and Claw" and a Cardiff-based one for "The Christmas Invasion".

-The promotion of the second series also took other forms: interviews with cast and crew on such prestigious channels like BBC1 and ITV1; rumours and reports and the occasional interview in tabloids and newspapers such as The Independent, The Sun, The Daily Mirror, The Sunday Herald and so on; discussions about the series, sometimes with the crew, on Radio 1, Virgin Radio, Radio 4, and Radio Wales.
+The promotion of the second series also took other forms: interviews with cast and crew on channels like BBC1 and ITV1; rumours and reports and the occasional interview in tabloids and newspapers such as The Independent, The Sun, The Daily Mirror, The Sunday Herald, and so on; and discussions about the series, sometimes with the crew, on Radio 1, Virgin Radio, Radio 4, and Radio Wales.

-The BBC promoted the series using their various holdings: CBBC used the theme with the broadcast of their programme, fictional websites, such as those of Mickey and UNIT, were updated before the associated episodes, the real website saw the release of mini-episodes of 2-3 mins, called Tardisodes, as prologues for every episode, along with the rare banner using in-universe references to ask viewers to check out the current episode.
+The BBC promoted the series using their various holdings: CBBC used the theme with the broadcast of their programme, fictional websites, such as those of Mickey and UNIT, were updated before the associated episodes, the real website saw the release of mini-episodes of 2–3 minutes, called Tardisodes, as prologues for every episode, along with the rare banner using in-universe references to ask viewers to check out the current episode.

-The major promoter for the series, aside from the BBC, was Radio Times: they released their first programme-specific Christmas double issue in 16 years, instead of the usual generic issue, for the release of The Christmas Invasion, a special section called "Doctor Who Watch", and covers and interviews with cast and crew throughout the run of the series.
+The major promoter for the series, aside from the BBC, was Radio Times: they released their first programme-specific Christmas double issue in 16 years, instead of the usual generic issue, for the release of "The Christmas Invasion", a special section called "Doctor Who Watch", and covers and interviews with cast and crew throughout the run of the series.